TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 By navigating to `Toast::eat()`, we notice the following interesting register states:

 - `rax == rdi`: non-controllable, address of virtual object (`&*t`)
-	{% image "assets/breakfast_address_of_t.png", "jw-100", "" %}
+	{% image "assets/breakfast_address_of_t.png", "jw-60", "" %}
 - `rdx`: controllable, first address to jump to
 - `rsi == r13 == 0`

 Our attention then turns to fulfilling the one-gadget constraints.
-I chose the third (offset `0xef4ce`) for its relatively simple conditions: we just need `rbx = r12 = 0`.
-We can hunt for gadgets with tools such as `ROPgadget` or `xgadget` and filter for gadgets which allow control over our desired registers.
+I decided to look for gadgets supporting the third one-gadget (offset `0xef4ce`) due to the relatively simple conditions: we just need `rbx = r12 = 0`.
+We can hunt for gadgets with tools such as [`ROPgadget`](https://github.com/JonathanSalwan/ROPgadget) or [`xgadget`](https://github.com/entropic-security/xgadget).
+The gadgets we're looking for should:

+1. Overwrite (or provide some control over) the desired registers.
-Importantly, we should ensure the final `call` instruction of a gadget jumps to a desirable offset within `Congee`, e.g. `call [rax+0x10]`.
-We should also *exclude* gadgets relying on the stack.
+2. The final `call` instruction of a gadget should jump to a desirable offset within `Congee`, e.g. `call [rax+0x10]`.
+3. We should also *exclude* gadgets relying on the stack.
 This means any gadget containing `pop`, `leave`, and `ret`.^[We exclude stack-based gadgets to simplify the exploit, even if an attack with such gadgets may be possible.
 The reason for doing so is that we don’t have direct control over stack memory.
 We would need the help of gadgets to push/modify the stack.
 Even then, modifying the stack without fine-grained control potentially crashes the program.
 So we explore other alternatives first.]

 {% image "assets/breakfast_finding_r12.png", "jw-100", "" %}

 <sup>Output of `xgadget --reg-overwrite r12 --jop /usr/lib/x86_64-linux-gnu/libstdc++.so.6`.
 We found a useful `mov r12, rsi` gadget which sets `r12` to 0.
 Additionally, the gadget will go to `[rax+0x10]` meaning we can place another gadget at the `+0x10` offset to continue the chain.</sup>
 {.caption}